crisbee/IntroToDataPowerOnDockerLab/README.md

 # Starting a DataPower container
 You now want to run your first DataPower container.
 Docker makes this super easy.
 You can do it with a single command.

 First, make a directory to work in.
 Do this inside of your local repository.
-Open up it's permissions so that our DataPower can write to it later, then enter it.
 ````console
 mkdir ~/IntroToDataPowerOnDockerLab/mydp
 cd ~/IntroToDataPowerOnDockerLab/mydp